square/in-app-payments-flutter-plugin/README.md

 * In-App Payments SDK cannot issue refunds.
 Refunds can be issued programmatically using the Transactions API or manually in the [Square Dashboard].
-* In-App Payments SDK is not supported in the Square sandbox.
-See [Testing Mobile Apps] for testing recommendations.

 ## Sample applications
 * **[Quick start flutter app]:** You can learn how the In-App-Payments Flutter plugin is used by [getting started with the example app], a quick-start Flutter app that lets you take a payment after completing 6 set up steps.